 Birthplace: Newark, New Jersey, United States of America

-Natalie Wood was an American film and television actress best known for her screen roles in Miracle on 34th Street, Splendor in the Grass, Rebel Without a Cause, and West Side Story.
-After first working in films as a child, Wood became a successful Hollywood star as a young adult, receiving three Academy Award nominations before she was 25 years old.
-Wood began acting in movies at the age of four and at age eight was given a co-starring role in the classic Christmas film Miracle on 34th Street.
-As a teenager, her performance in Rebel Without a Cause earned her a nomination for the Academy Award for Best Supporting Actress.
-She starred in the musical films West Side Story and Gypsy, and ...more on Wikipedia
+Natalie Wood (born Natalia Nikolaevna Zakharenko; July 20, 1938 – November 29, 1981) was an American actress who began her career in film as a child and became a Hollywood star as a young adult.
+Wood received three Academy Award nominations before she was 25.
+She began acting in films at age 4 and was given a co-starring role at age 8 in Miracle on 34th Street (1947).
+As a teenager, she earned a nomination for the Academy Award for Best Supporting Actress for her performance in Rebel Without a Cause (1955).
+She starred in the musical films West Side Story (1961) and Gypsy (1962), and she received nominations for the Academy Award for Best Actress for her performances in Splendor in the ...more on Wikipedia

 Age: Dec. at 43 (1938-1981)